FreeAndFair/ColoradoRLA/docs/v_and_v.md

-Essentially, because we reason about programs and their specifications, rather than hand-writing and hand-maintaining tests that only describe a small fraction of a system’s functionality, we formally describe what a system is meant to do and prove (formally, mathematically, mechanically) that the system will always behave that way under all conditions.
-These correctness proofs give as much assurance as testing every possible state the system can ever be in.
+Essentially, because we reason about programs and their specifications, rather than hand-writing and hand-maintaining tests that only describe a small fraction of a system’s functionality, we formally describe how a system is meant to behave and _prove_ (formally, mathematically, mechanically) that the system will always behave that way under all conditions.
+These correctness proofs give as much assurance as testing every possible state of the system.
 This field of R&D is known as formal verification; our team includes world leaders in this topic, who have previously been professors and professionals inventing and publishing new concepts, mathematics, tools, and techniques in this area for decades.

-Many properties a system should have are, in fact, untestable.
-Security is one of the most noteworthy.
-Certainly, one can look for known bad practices or “gotchas”—what is often viewed as security testing in mainstream software engineering—but avoiding all of the known mistakes one can make says nothing about all of the possible unknown mistakes that can introduce security failures in systems.
+Many properties a system should have cannot be tested; security is one of the most noteworthy of these.
+Certainly, one can search the system for known bad practices or "gotchas" (this is often viewed as "security testing" in mainstream software engineering), but avoiding all of the _known_ mistakes one can make says nothing about all of the possible _unknown_ mistakes that can introduce security failures in systems.

 Despite the level of assurance we can achieve through formal